PROFILE

 two religions comfortably coexisted, and Shinto

-shrines and Buddhist monasteries often became
+shrines and Buddhist temples often became

 administratively linked.
 Today many Japanese are